matijabk4/IoT/README.md

 # IoT
-Level of vibration is measured in public transportation (within the city of Belgrade) via mobile app and extracted as JSON data.
-The data visualization was managed with the assitance of Python Folium library.
+Levels of vibration were measured in public transportation (within the city of Belgrade) via mobile app and extracted as JSON data.
+The data was visualized with the assistance of Python Folium library.